NSW and ACT Covid lockdown restrictions: update to Sydney, regional NSW and Canberra coronavirus rules explained

 Suburbs around Penrith have also been added to the hard lockdown.
 The 12 suburbs are Caddens, Claremont Meadows, Colyton, Erskine Park, Kemps Creek, Kingswood, Mount Vernon, North St Marys, Orchard Hills, Oxley Park, St Clair, and St Marys.

-Masks must be worn outdoors in these LGAs and residents must stay within five kilometres of home.
+Masks must be worn outdoors in these LGAs and residents must stay within 5km of home.

 Residents in those LGAs cannot leave the area for work unless they are authorised workers (including healthcare, retail, manufacturing, some types of transport, etc).